-- 27 We store personal information in electronic systems and paper files. - We take steps to protect the personal information we hold against loss, unauthorised access, use, modification or disclosure, and against other misuse.
+- We store personal information in electronic systems, including those provided by contracted cloud service providers such as Amazon Web Services, and paper files. - We take steps to protect the personal information we hold against loss, unauthorised access, use, modification or disclosure, and against other misuse.
 These steps include password protection and access privileges for accessing our IT systems, securing paper files in locked cabinets, and physical access restrictions. - If a data breach occurs and personal information that we hold is subject to unauthorised loss, use or disclosure, we will respond in accordance with the Privacy Act. - The Privacy Act requires us to notify affected individuals, the Office of the Australian Information Commissioner and any other relevant agencies of any unauthorised access or disclosure of personal information which would be likely to result in serious harm to any affected individuals. - If we reasonably suspect that there has been such unauthorised access or disclosure, we will carry out an expeditious assessment to determine if it is an 'eligible data breach' and take all reasonable steps to contain the unauthorised access or disclosure.
 We will complete our review within 30 days of becoming aware of the potential personal information breach.